Yrol/spring-project-management/README.md

 # Spring Project Management
 A simple Project Management app develped using Spring Boot, Thyemleaf and Bootstrap.

 PostgreSQL has been used for data management.
+Create a DB called `pma-springbootdb` and run the schema define in `src/test/resources/schema.sql` as prerequisite.

 ### Running the project locally in IntelliJ CE.
 + **Step 1** : Go to Edit Configurations &rarr; Add New &rarr; Application